 Usually when your job requires you spend the night in…

-From the Caribbean beaches of the Mayan Riviera to Valladolid’s aroma-enhanced retreats, the Yucatán Peninsula is Mexico‘s most indulgent side.
+From the Caribbean beaches of the Maya Riviera to Valladolid’s aroma-enhanced retreats, the Yucatán Peninsula is Mexico‘s most indulgent side.
 Explore ancient treasures and ruined empires, then unleash your ‘picante’ side…

 Mexico makes intrepid explorers of sedate sunworshippers – despite boasting the world’s sexiest beaches.
 Discover priceless antiquities, colourful wildlife and nature at its protected finest, just over an hour’s drive south from Playa del Carmen.
 Head west and mainline ancient history with a whirl around Chichén Itzá’s temples, then get a taste of the turns taken when the Spanish arrived in 1542, via colonial towns Mérida, Izamal and Valladolid.